 Parameter Description IK Keyframe Used in combination with the IK Constraints mode, this option determines the starting frame of the constraint you will apply.
 Ease Shape While animating with the IK tool and before doing a movement, set an easing preset so the motion is not so mechanical.
-Before moving the part, select a preset from the Ease Shape menu: Cheer Fest Ease IN Fest Ease IN OUT Fest Ease OUT Medium Ease IN Medium Ease IN Medium Ease IN Slow E keyframe, the easing will automatically update. -- ---
+Before moving the part, select a preset from the Ease Shape menu: Construction Past Ease IN OUT If you select a new preset in the list and move the part again on the same eyframe, the easing will automatically update. ;}